rpa-dev/rpa-website/src/pages/about/index.md

 ---
 ### Mission

 Our Mission is to provide a caring setting that creates and fosters a sense of community as well as a life-long love of learning in your child.
+We have a mixed-age group program for our preschoolers.
+Children ages 2-4 years will be combined in preschool classrooms where they will have lots of hands-on learning experiences with both our staff and our older preschool students being positive role models for their learning to take place.
+Each child will have lessons tailored to where they are academically and to be able help them to reach their next educational goals.

 ### History